top of page

 Routine Static Reduction Tip

 Static electricity is bad for the performance of your stereo system.
 It just is.
 Depending on where you live, the amount of static electricity that builds up over a very short period on and around your system can be significant.
-Synthectic-based carpets or rugs, AC outlets, transformers, cables, CD's, LP's, you name it, all attract and hold a static charge.
+Synthetic carpets or rugs, AC outlets, transformers, cables, CDs, LPs, you name it, all attract and hold a static charge.
 You can significantly reduce that static charge by wiping down your entire system with a cloth treated to eliminate a static charge specifically.

-A basic example of this would be the Endust for Electronics moistened cloths, available at most supermarkets for about $8 for 70 wipes.
-A more specialized treatment would be the Nordost ECO 3X spray, which is about $40.
-With this product, you supply your own microfiber cloth to spray and wipe down the system.
+An example of this is the Endust for Electronics moistened cloths, available at most supermarkets for about $8 for 70 wipes.
+The Nordost ECO 3X spray is a more specialized treatment, which is about $40.
+With this product, you supply your microfiber cloth to spray and wipe down the system.
 In practice, I think it's a wash that is less expensive in the long run, but in my experience, the ECO 3X is considerably more effective.
 With either, thoroughly wipe every inch of cabling, all over each component, the component rack (including under each component), all around the tonearm (don't break that cartridge!), the bottom surface of your turntable, external power supplies, speaker cabinets, every AC plug and receptacle, and if a light switch is attached to the system, there too.
-Do it every two weeks or before any "serious" listening session.
-It's easy and it works.
+Do it every two weeks or before any serious listening session.
+It's easy, and it works.

 Stylus Cleaning Tip

-The pressure applied by the very small stylus contact points onto the LP is tremendous.
+The pressure (PSI) applied by the stylus onto the LP is tremendous because it is concentrated on a very small contact area.
 The stylus is a very hard material, but the LP, by comparison, is not.
+Due to the high PSI, the temperature of the stylus can build up and get pretty high.
 A stylus tracing a record groove will always run into some debris.
-Due to the high pressure, the temperature of the stylus can build up and get pretty high.
-This is especially true with a poorly aligned and optimized phono cartridge.
-Depending on the nature of the debris, some of it can get adhered to the stylus surface with high heat, making it very difficult to remove.
+Depending on the nature of the debris, some of it can adhere to the stylus surface by high heat, making it very difficult to remove.
+To exacerbate the problem, a stylus that misbehaves due to a poorly aligned and optimized phono cartridge will generate even higher contact point temperatures.
+Not only will stylus misalignment cause elevated contact point temperatures, but poor magnetic behavior in the generator can also cause it.
 I always recommend using two cleaning methods to keep your phono cartridge's stylus clean and free from anything that will impede it from smoothly tracing the groove.
-General cleaning with a small brush, polymer bubble, or sonic cleaner works great for general use.
-But periodic cleaning with a solvent-type cleaner is also recommended.
-Only a solvent-type cleaner can "melt" off the stubborn heat adhered gunk that will get deposited onto the stylus.
-I've looked at hundreds of styli under a microscope to see how well different cleaning methods make the stylus look pristine.
-Only those fluids that are designed explicitly for stylus cleaning seem to do the job consistently well.
+General cleaning with a small brush or sonic cleaner works great for general use.
+However, periodic cleaning with a solvent-type cleaner is also recommended.
+Only a solvent-type cleaner can "melt" off the stubborn heat-adhered gunk that will get deposited onto the stylus.
+I've looked at hundreds of styles under a microscope to see how well different cleaning methods make the stylus look pristine.
+Only fluids designed explicitly for stylus cleaning seem to do the job consistently well.
 Also, they have been designed NOT to harm the delicate elastomer in the suspension system of the cartridge.
-When using these fluids, I've found that holding the moistened brush on the stylus for about 30 seconds to bathe the gunk in the solvent is highly effective.
+I've found that holding the moistened brush on the stylus for about 30 seconds to bathe the gunk in the solvent is highly effective when using these fluids.

-There is also a stylus treatment that is a preventative rather than a cleaner.
+There is also a stylus treatment that is preventative rather than a cleaner.
 Lyra makes a product called SPT, a surfactant applied to the stylus before you play a record, which reduces friction and temperature of the stylus in the groove.
 I think it does an excellent job in making it easier for the stylus to "see" more of the record groove.
 This MAY be evidenced by the fact that at the end of the record side, there is a small amount of debris around (not adhered to) the stylus, even when playing an immaculate LP.
-It appears that the stylus is getting into areas of the record surface that maybe it was previously moving over due to friction-induced mistracking and pushing dirt up and out of the groove.
+The stylus appears to be getting into areas of the record surface that may have been previously moving over due to friction-induced mistracking and pushing dirt up and out of the groove.
 Regardless, it seems to slow the process of debris getting stubbornly adhered to the stylus, and when used, the record is quieter, and the music sounds better.
 All good stuff!